Ancient mosaic found near Sea of Galilee depicts Jesus miracle

 Although cautious about the interpretation of the mosaic, Eisenberg added: "It opens up a very healthy academic debate on where the miracle happened...
 I would suspect it happened at the furthest end of the territory of Hippos."

-Christian tradition holds that the miracle took place on the northwestern edge of the Sea of Galilee, where the Church of Multiplication now stands in Tabgha.
+Christian tradition holds that the miracle took place on the northwestern edge of the Sea of Galilee, where the Church of the Multiplication now stands in Tabgha.
 Hippos' extensive territory was on the eastern side of the lake.

 Eisenberg said he believes Jesus performed the miracle in the east, before he walked on water and crossed to the northwestern shore.
 He noted that the Church of the Multiplication at Tabgha has a mosaic showing two fish but only four loaves of bread -- a slightly different total from the one depicted in the Burnt Church mosaic, which corresponds exactly to the story told in the New Testament.